 Yes, you can have passengers on a provisional licence.

 Are there any restrictions or laws for new drivers?

 Not at the moment.
-Campaign groups have called for Graduated Driver Licensing (GDL) to be introduced that would place restrictions on new drivers.
+Campaign groups have called for Graduated Driver Licensing (GDL) to be introduced.
+This would place restrictions on new drivers.

-This could have included driving curfews at night or limits on the age of passengers being carried for 12 months after passing a test.
+This could've included driving curfews at night or limits on the age of passengers being carried for 12 months after passing a test.

-However, there are no plans to introduce such a scheme at the moment, although the authorities are still considering GDL in Northern Ireland.
+But, there are no plans to introduce such a scheme at the moment.
+Although the authorities are still considering GDL in Northern Ireland.

-In a report from the House of Commons Transport Committee which investigated the issue, Huw Merriman MP, the committee’s chair, said GDL wasn’t being recommended.
+In a report from the House of Commons Transport Committee, Huw Merriman MP, said GDL wasn’t being recommended.

 “Committee balanced the current work of the Department with the lack of evidence demonstrating the impact of GDL on the economic and social prospects of young people at this time, particularly in rural areas,” he stated.

-Under the New Drivers Act, your licence might be revoked if you get six penalty points on your licence within two years of passing your test.
+Under the New Drivers Act, your licence might be revoked if you get 6 penalty points on your licence within 2 years of passing your test.
 You then need to pass both the theory test and practical driving test again.